lildude/phpSmug/README.txt

-What's New in phpSmug 3.0
+What's New in phpSmug 3.1
 =========================

-phpSmug 3.0 is the next major release of phpSmug and features a few significant changes which functionality-wise is not much different from earlier releases, however there are some notable changes:
+phpSmug 3.1 is the next minor release of phpSmug and features a few "behind the scenes" changes and fixed which do not change the functionality.
+The only thing that may appear to change functionality is the default API endpoint is now 1.2.2 instead of 1.2.0.
+All earlier endpoints are still available, but technically deprecated by SmugMug.

-   * phpSmug now no longer depends on PEAR.
-PEAR is only needed if you choose to use database based caching.
-Basic file caching and communication with the SmugMug API endpoints are taken care of by the phpSmug code itself.
-     As phpSmug no longer depends on PEAR, no PEAR modules are supplied with phpSmug.

-   * Database caching is now done using the MDB2 PEAR module and a corresponding database module of your choice.
-You will need to install these yourself.

-   * The removal of the dependency on PEAR now gives developers the opportunity to select a preferred transport mechanisms, or adapters: Curl or sockets. phpSmug defaults to using Curl, but will gracefully fallback to sockets in the event Curl isn't available.

-   * phpSmug is now licensed under the GPLv3 instead of the LGPL.

-   * The underlying phpSmug code is now better formatted, documented and laid out making it easier to follow.

-   * More specific exceptions are thrown so developers can easily identify which part of the code is throwing the exception.
-The exceptions now thrown are PhpSmugException, HttpRequestException and CurlRequestProcessorException or SocketRequestProcessorException.